-Revenues to pay for Program administrative costs will be collected through an administration fee of 5% of the initial loan principal.
-This fee will be collected from the interest portion of loan repayments on all FFY-2021 loans.
+Revenues to pay for Program administrative costs will be collected through an administration fee of 5% of the initial loan principal or the total amount of interest due over the life of the loan, whichever is less.
+This fee will be collected from the interest portion of loan repayments on all FFY-2022 loans.

-4. FFY-2021 Appropriation Special Provisions
+4. FFY-2022 Appropriation Special Provisions

-The Federal 2021 appropriations bill has not been finalized and the final EPA FFY-2021 Cap Grant allotment amounts, and any additional federal requirements are not known.
-It is anticipated that subsidization requirements will be required for the FFY-2021 Cap Grant; the subsidization is expected to be in the form of "principal forgiveness", "negative interest rates", or a combination of the two.
-The anticipated amount of subsidization is expected to be a minimum of 20% of the Cap Grant amount.
-If the FFY-2021 Cap Grant is \$11,853,000 the subsidization amount would be \$2,370,600 (20%) of the Cap Grant amount.
-Furthermore, all loans made with all or part FFY-2021 federal appropriation funds-will include the Davis-Bacon Act, American Iron and Steel, and signage requirements.
-Appropriate language will be added to all FFY-2021 loan agreements identifying the additional responsibilities for loan recipients.
+The Federal 2022 appropriations bill has not been finalized and the final EPA FFY-2022 Cap Grant allotment amounts, and any additional federal requirements are not known.
+It is anticipated that subsidization requirements will be required for the FFY-2022 Cap Grant; the subsidization is expected to be in the form of "principal forgiveness", "negative interest rates", or a combination of the two.
+The anticipated amount of subsidization is expected to be a minimum of 26% of the Cap Grant amount.
+If the FFY-2022 Cap Grant is \$7,544,000 the subsidization amount would be \$1,961,440 (26%) of the Cap Grant amount.
+Furthermore, all loans made with all or part FFY-2022 federal appropriation funds-will include the Davis-Bacon Act, American Iron and Steel, and signage requirements.
+Appropriate language will be added to all FFY-2022 loan agreements identifying the additional responsibilities for loan recipients.
 "Green Infrastructure" requirements are not expected to be an appropriation requirement.
 However, the Program will continue to encourage those types of projects to seek funding from the DWSIRLF.